skafandri/skafandri.github.io/_posts/2018-02-02-ORM is not ROM.markdown

 ### Map an Enum column to property with getters and setters
 Enum here doesn't necessarily mean an SQL `Enum` type.
 But any column that contain a fixed set of possible values.
-The following mapping will work with any scalar type of the **state** column (omitted constants definition for brevity).
+The following mapping will work with any scalar type of the Order **state** column (omitted constants definition for brevity).

 ````php
 class Order